 The genetics of human blood

 More is known about the genetics of blood than about any other human tissue.
-One reason for this is that blood samples can be easily secured and subjected to a biochemical analysis without causing significant damage or discomfort to the person being evaluated.
+One reason is that blood samples can be easily secured and subjected to a biochemical analysis without causing significant damage or discomfort to the person being evaluated.

 Perhaps a more compelling reason is that many chemical properties of human blood show relatively simple inheritance patterns.